SCRT-HQ/VaporShell/docs/glossary/New-VSServiceCatalogPortfolioShare.md

----
-layout: glossary
-title: New-VSServiceCatalogPortfolioShare
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSServiceCatalogPortfolioShare

 ## SYNOPSIS
-Adds an AWS::ServiceCatalog::PortfolioShare resource to the template
+Adds an AWS::ServiceCatalog::PortfolioShare resource to the template.
+Shares the specified portfolio with the specified account or organization node.
+Shares to an organization node can only be created by the master account of an Organization.
+AWSOrganizationsAccess must be enabled in order to create a portfolio share to an organization node.

 ## SYNTAX